6 Kids' Halloween Party Ideas

 Pin the Nose on the Jack-o'-Lantern

 Pin the Nose on the Jack-o'-Lantern is the Halloween version of Pin the Tail on the Donkey.
 Hang a paper or cardboard cutout of a nose-less jack-o-lantern on the wall and mark an "X" where the nose should be.
-Have black triangles cut out for each player and apply double-sided tape on the back of each triangle — these are the noses.
+Have black triangles cut out for each player and apply double-sided tape on the back of each triangle.
 One at a time, blindfold each child equipped with a "nose," spin him or her around, and gently guide each one toward the jack-o'-lantern.
 Have them try to blindly put the nose on the pumpkin in the right spot.
 The one who sticks a triangle closest to the "X" wins.

 Halloween Bingo is exactly like regular bingo except instead of numbers in each square on the bingo card, there are Halloween themed words or shapes.
 Each player has chips to cover the squares that match what the caller announces from randomly selected cards.
 The first person to cover all the squares in a row calls out, "Bingo," "Halloween," or "Boo!"
 You can make the cards yourself or you can get free Halloween printable cards.